zita-ch/terrain_benchmark/README.md

 #### Evaluate a policy

 1) How well a base-velocity-tracking policy performs over challenging terrains?
 See [the Tracking Challenge](tracking_challenge).
 2) How well a fall-recovery policy performs over challenging terrains?
-Waiting for the Fall Recovery Challenge.
+See [the Fall Recovery Challenge](fall_rec_challenge).
 3) How to generate more challenging terrains?
 Try the tricks below!
   - Add slopes.
 15 degrees can make the terrains quite challenging.
   - Get a larger gridSize.
 May rescale it to 5 cm.